tbee/podman-maven-plugin/README.md

 This is an opinionated Podman maven plugin, which means that it implements a certain approach and workflow to using Podman.
 If this does not fit your needs, it often is more easy to simply use the exec-maven-plugin and execute podman to your liking.

-The approach and workflow this plugin implements is:

-ImageId goal:
-* In Maven's initialize phase a container image id is generated from the project's group and artifact id, and stored in a property variable.

-Build goal:
-* In Maven's install phase "podman build" is called.
-* If successful, the build is tagged with the configured tags.

-Push goal:
-* In Maven's deploy phase, a login is performed on the configured registry.
-* If successful, for each configured tag a second tag is added by prefixing it with the registry's hostname for pushing to the registry.
-* Next "podman push" is called for each tag.

-Tags are removed using "podman rmi" prior to creating a new tag, ignoring any errors.

-This opinionated flow means that the whole sequence of podman build, rmi, tag, login and push is configured using the configuration below:
+This opinionated approach means that the whole sequence of podman build, rmi, tag, login and push is configured using the configuration below:

 ```xml